bodaghialib4/Shopr-V2/README.md

 Provides the user with interactive explanations for recommendations and her preferences.
 The user can always tap on the highlighted parts of the explanations to correct the system assumptions.
 Just a research project based on [UweTrottmann's Shopr](https://github.com/UweTrottmann/Shopr)!

 A human analogue of *interactive explanations*: Imagine one of your friends explains that she recommends you a blue shirt because she thinks you like the color blue.
 You could correct her saying that you don't like blue but are interested in green instead.
-Then you would except a new suggestion.
+Then you would expect new suggestions.

 More screenshots
 ----------------